keybase/client/shared/README.md

 install 'Build Tools' and any missing platforms.
 However, _don't_ update the Android Gradle Plugin to 3.0.1.

+Also see below for some messages you may encounter with Android Studio.

 Some instructions talk about the SDK Manager / AVD Manager.
 This is under the Tools > Android menu.
 You may have to wait for Gradle to sync before they appear.